zammad/zammad-org/src/en/reference/rails-commands.md

 ---
+title: Rails Commands
 order: 2
-title: 'Rails Commands'
 ---

-# Rails Console
+# Rails Commands

 Zammad uses Ruby on Rails so you can make use of the [Rails console](http://guides.rubyonrails.org/command_line.html){target=_blank}.